Phone 1800 444 396

 Understand your spending habits

 To understand how much you need, it’s important to understand your spending habits.
-Budgeting plays a big part in the lead up to and during retirement.
-Setting up a budget will help you monitor your actual spending against your expected spending and determine how much you need to fund your lifestyle.
+Setting up a budget in the lead up to retirement will help you monitor your actual spending against your expected spending and determine how much you need to fund your lifestyle.

-The Australian Securities and Investments Commission’s (ASIC) MoneySmart website has a comprehensive suite of tools, apps and other resources to help you to track your spending and better manage your savings for life events including retirement.
+The Australian Securities and Investments Commission’s (ASIC) MoneySmart website has a comprehensive suite of tools, apps and other resources to help you track your spending and manage your savings during retirement.

 Calculate your needs

-By using our Salary sacrifice calculator you can also find ways to close any gaps and maximise your super by making extra contributions.
-You can start working out your future needs now at brightersuper.com.au.
+You can also use our Salary sacrifice calculator to consider ways to close any gaps and grow your super with extra contributions.

 Plan ahead

-In the lead up to and during retirement it’s important to have strategies in place that will maintain or strengthen your financial position over the long-term.
-Planning now will give you greater certainty over your income and your future lifestyle.
+When you’re retired, it’s important to have strategies in place that will maintain or strengthen your financial position over the long-term.
+Planning for that early will give you greater certainty over your income and your future lifestyle.

 • Putting money away for emergencies and unexpected events.
 Make sure these funds are easy to access and consider a conservative investment approach.